 Quick tips for choosing an energy efficient air conditioner

-Did you know that heating and cooling appliances can use up to 40% of your household energy?
+Did you know that according to Solar Victoria heating and cooling appliances can use up to 40% of your household energy1?
 It’s important that you do your research before buying one as choosing an energy efficient air conditioner will help you save on energy bills.

 Energy Rating

-When shopping for an air conditioning for your home, make sure you check the energy star rating before making a purchase.
+When shopping for an air conditioner for your home, make sure you check the energy star rating before making a purchase.
 More stars = higher energy efficiency rating = more savings.

 Consumption